-- (2) Assistance in international economic exchange affairs at the Contracting Organisation (e.g., cooperation or advising on planning, designing and implementing international economic exchange projects such as expanding the overseas market for local products, attracting foreign tourists to Japanese localities, etc.) - (3) Cooperation in language instruction of employees of the Contracting Organisation and local residents.2 - (4) Advising and collaborating on activities of local private groups or organisations engaging in international exchange. - (5) Cooperation in cultural exchange activities (including school visits) for local residents' crosscultural awareness and understanding and in activities to support foreign residents in Japan. - (6) Other duties as deemed necessary by the supervisor.
+- 1) Assistance in international exchange affairs at the contracting organisation (e.g., editing, translating, and compiling publications into a foreign language; cooperating or advising on planning, designing, and implementing international exchange projects; hosting official guests from abroad; interpreting at various events, etc.). - 2) Assistance in international economic exchange affairs at the contracting organisation (e.g., cooperation or advising on planning, designing, and implementing international economic exchange projects, such as expanding the overseas market for local products, attracting foreign tourists to Japanese localities, etc.) - 3) Cooperation in language instruction of employees of the contracting organisation and local residents.1 - 4) Advising and collaborating on activities of local private groups or organisations engaging in international exchange. - 5) Cooperation in cultural exchange activities (including school visits) for local residents' crosscultural awareness and understanding and in activities to support foreign residents in Japan. - 6) Other duties as deemed necessary by the supervisor.